mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-aws/advanced-provisioning/index.md

 The number of `ID`s in each subnet type must match the number of `aws.availabilityZones` defined and must be listed in the same order as the `aws.availabilityZones`.
 The public subnet must be set to automatically set up public IPs on launch.

-Failure to define any subnets will mean that Konvoy will attempt to create subnets to cover missing nodepools.
+Failure to define any subnets will mean that Konvoy will attempt to create subnets to cover missing node pools.
 That could lead to collisions in CIDR blocks and failure to deploy.
-If this happens, we recommend that a full list of subnets be known along with the nodepools desired.
+If this happens, we recommend that a full list of subnets be known along with the node pools desired.

-For the most part the nodepools created should exist in a private network configuration, which is Konvoy's default approach.
+For the most part the node pools created should exist in a private network configuration, which is Konvoy's default approach.
 Bastion hosts allow for secure access to your cluster, but since they do need to be accessed externally they should be deployed with a subnet where public IPs are created.

 The default Subnet CIDR blocks that are created by Konvoy are as follows: